maelou363/foodie_photo_pop/Readme.md

 ## Tools Used:

-* W3C HTML Validator / W3C CSS Validator ~ Used to check the validity and efficiency of the code base.
+* [W3C Markup Validation Service](https://validator.w3.org/) - Used to check the validity and efficiency of the code base.
-* Font Awesome Icons ~ For iconography not custom to the site.
+* [Font Awesome](https://fontawesome.com/) - For iconography not custom to the site.
-* Sketch ~ Used to create the wireframes.
+* Sketch - Used to create the wireframes.
-* tinypng.com ~ Used to compress images used throughout the site without affecting image integrity/quality.
+* [TinyPNG](tinypng.com) - Used to compress images used throughout the site without affecting image integrity/quality.
+* [W3C Schools](https://www.w3schools.com/) - Used several times whislt building the project and used code snippet for the contact.html form section
+* [CSSScript.com](https://www.cssscript.com/create-responsive-tabs-component-using-css-radio-input/) - Used for our dynamic tabs on index.html